the4thdoctor/pg_chameleon/docs/index.rst

-pg_chameleon is a replication tool from MySQL to PostgreSQL developed in Python 2.7 and Python 3.3+ The system use the library mysql-replication to pull the row images from MySQL which are transformed into a jsonb object.
+pg_chameleon is a replication tool from MySQL to PostgreSQL developed in  Python 3.3+ The system use the library mysql-replication to pull the row images from MySQL which are transformed into a jsonb object.
 A pl/pgsql function decodes the jsonb and replays the changes into the PostgreSQL database.